 - Be sure that your assessments on the Critical Thinking Designator form can be seen as directly related to outcomes.
 Also, be sure that the assignments on the syllabus can be seen as directly related to the assessments identified on the Critical Thinking Designator form.

-- Courses are required to include an artifact submission in G.E.A.R. component, and this should be described in the Critical Thinking Designator form.
+- Courses are required to include an artifact submission for the Assessment Committee (through mu-online), and this should be described in the Critical Thinking Designator form.